 - An employee owning more than 1% of the business and making over $150,000 for the plan year.
 Note that this may include employees who have unexercised, vested options - so companies that use option plans as part of their compensation packages should take care.

 As you can see, offering a safe harbor plan is really expensive!
-Before you take on the additional costs, find out if an alternative plan design will work for your company.
-ForUsAll’s expertise and technology platform are uniquely suited to help clients pass IRS nondiscrimination tests without safe harbor by boosting participation and savings rates.
+Before you take on the cost, see if an alternative plan design will work instead.
+ForUsAll’s expertise and technology help clients pass IRS nondiscrimination tests without safe harbor by boosting participation and savings rates.
 On average we help clients realize 89% participation and a 8% savings rate across our book of business.
-Talk to us today about your safe harbor plan alternative, and see if you can save thousands!
+Talk to us today about your safe harbor plan alternative, and see if you can save thousands of dollars each year!

 Disclaimer: This calculator serves to estimate the employer cost of implementing a safe harbor plan, but is no guarantee of exact price or expenditure.
 It calculates employer cost for non-elective plans assuming 100% employee eligibility and a flat 3% employer contribution--the minimum non-elective contribution percentage required to achieve safe harbor status.
 Cost estimates for matching plans similarly reflect the minimum employer contribution necessary to achieve safe harbor status, calculated assuming a 100% employer match on the first 3% an employee defers, plus 50% of the next 2% an employee defers.
 The match calculation also assumes that 100% of participating employees will defer at least 3% to take advantage of the match.